radcli14/BeeSwift/README.md

 ## Create Objective C AppDelegate Class

-In the tree on the left hand side, right click `Supporting Files` and then `New File`.
+In Xcode, in the tree on the left hand side, right click `Supporting Files` and then `New File`.
 Select `Objective C File` in the menu, then click `Next`.
 Enter the name `AppDelegate` then click `Next`, and finally `Create` on the next window, without modifying any defaults.